ibexa/documentation-developer/docs/administration/admin_panel/segments_admin_panel.md

 ---
-description: You can use Segments to display specific content to specific Users.
+description: You can use Segments to display specific content to specific users.
 edition: experience
 ---

 # Segments

-You can use Segments to display specific content to specific [Users](users.md).
+You can use Segments to display specific content to specific [ussers](users.md).
 They are used out of the box in the Targeting and Dynamic targeting blocks in the Page.

 Segments are collected in Segment Groups: